openwisp/openwisp-utils/README.rst

 The ``openwisp-utils`` module includes an optional sub-app ``openwisp_utils.measurements``.

-This sub-app allows the collection of the following information:
+This sub-app allows us to collect of the following information from OpenWISP instances:

 - OpenWISP Version
 - List of enabled OpenWISP modules and their version